SingleCellProteomics/Brain/README.md

 ``` R
 Rscript 2.sub_cluster_proteome.R all_cell.cluster.qs
 ```
-then the `brain.cluster.qs` and  the `blood.cluster.qs` will return for visulization. which could be load in R through `qs::qread`
+then the seurat objs for barin and blood cells will sperate into `brain.cluster.qs` and  the `blood.cluster.qs` for visulization.

 ## Interactive Notebook